PradoJuanPablo/osticket-prereqs/README.md

 <p>
 As you can see, there are some things that are crossed out and to fix that we will go back to IIS > osTicket > PHP Manager > Enable or disable an Extension and enable all of the following extensions

--Enable: php_imap.dll
+- Enable: php_imap.dll

--Enable: php_intil.dll
+- Enable: php_intil.dll

--Enable: php_opcache.dll
+- Enable: php_opcache.dll

 After this step, refresh the site and see the changes